WHCC Phase 1 Capital Campaign

 Creativity.
 Nature.
 Culture.

-South America is celebrated for its biodiversity, artistic expression, music, dance, Indigenous traditions, and vibrant cultural identity.
-This center highlights creativity, connection to nature, celebration, storytelling, and the cultural spirit of the region.
+Celebrated for its biodiversity, Indigenous traditions, and vibrant cultural identity.
+This center highlights creativity, connection to nature, storytelling, and the living cultural spirit of the region.

 Europe Center